Mr7F/sublime-jumper/readme.md

 ```

 ## Go To Previous Modification
-["Go To Modification" on steroid.](https://www.youtube.com/watch?v=EmequlAceR8) The command `jumper_previous_modification` allow you to go to the next / previous modification, even if it was
+["Go To Modification" on steroid. (see demo)](https://youtu.be/QUIU8pPL6QE) The command `jumper_previous_modification` allow you to go to the next / previous modification, even if it was
 - in a different tab
 - in a different panel
 - in a different window